Stupid Simple System

 $500 - $2,000/month

-Add it all up: A "cheap" $500 website can easily cost $1,500+/month when you include everything you need to actually generate leads.
+Do the math: That "cheap" $500 website turns into $1,500+/month real quick once you add everything you actually need to generate leads.

 Example: Average Contractor